Sustainable Drainage Design (SuDS)

 4. To a combined sewer

-Highways drains are not designed to take additional surface water from local developments and such connections are actively discouraged.
+Highways drains are not designed to take additional surface water from local developments and such connections are not accepted without extenuating circumstances.

-Development in a critical drainage area should not result in the loss of open watercourses.
-Culverts should be opened where possible.
-We will only permit the culverting of existing watercourses if there is an overriding need.
+Culverts should be opened up where possible.
+We will only permit the culverting of existing open watercourses if there is an overriding need and no other options are available ie short stretches to facilitate access.

 Proposals must show how watercourses and riverside habitats will be conserved and enhanced.